NatValentine/aws-url-shortener/README.md

 - When accessing the short URL, the service retrieves the original URL and redirects the user

 <img width="525" height="123" alt="imagen" src="https://github.com/user-attachments/assets/6f92a945-fc0e-4582-a1ce-3951b63af8df" />

+## 🔄 CI/CD

+A simple CI/CD pipeline is set up using GitHub Actions to automate frontend deployment.

+On each push to the main branch, the workflow syncs the frontend files with the S3 bucket using the AWS CLI.

+This enables continuous delivery and keeps the live application up to date with minimal manual intervention.

 ## 📈 What I learned